open-telemetry/opentelemetry-specification/specification/requirement-sections.md

 After the concept is described, its specifc requirements are written in requirement sections:

 ###### requirement: concept_identifier

 > The concept MUST have an identifier.
+>
+> The concept is important for OpenTelemetry.

 ###### requirement: concept_documentation

 > The concept SHOULD be documented in every implementation.
 ```